thegworld/gtx-browser/services/device/generic_sensor/README.md

 sensors (so-called low-level sensors).
 This process is called **sensor fusion**.
 It can be done in hardware or software.

-In Chromium, we sometimes perform software sensor fusion when a certain hardware sensor is not available but "fusing" readings from other sensors provides a similar reading.
+In GTx Browser, we sometimes perform software sensor fusion when a certain hardware sensor is not available but "fusing" readings from other sensors provides a similar reading.
 The fusion process involves reading data from one or more sensors and applying a fusion algorithm to derive another reading from them